 Undergraduate Overview

-The Microbiology, Immunology, and Molecular Genetics (MIMG) major at UCLA will provide you with the skills needed to tackle an array of societal problems, from human disease to global warming.
+The Microbiology, Immunology, and Molecular Genetics (MIMG) major at UCLA will provide you with the skills needed to tackle an array of societal problems, from human disease to climate change.
 The microorganisms that form the core of this curriculum, bacteria, eukaryotic parasites, and viruses, are agents of disease, but they also are critical to our health, food system, biotechnology (e.g. biofuels), and the environment.
 Our immune system controls health and disease, by detection and destruction of microorganisms and cancer cells, and is also a core of the curriculum.
 To this, our research and curriculum seeks a detailed molecular genetic understanding of both microorganisms and the immune system to address the most pressing questions in the field.
+Please see MIMG sample plans and requirements here

-In addition to key core courses, the MIMG major emphasizes learning through an authentic research experience.
-All our students carry out primary research, either by working in a faculty member’s laboratory, or through collaborative research projects in laboratory courses.
+In addition to key core courses, the MIMG major emphasizes learning through an authentic research experience (Path 1 or Path 2).
+All our students carry out primary research, either by working in a faculty member’s laboratory (Path 2), or through collaborative research projects in laboratory courses (Path 1).
 Through this research experience, we will help you develop skills needed in your future careers, including the ability to present your research in both written and oral forms.

 Students will have the ability to do one or more of the following: